Simple ways to improve your child’s diet this New Year

 Knowing what to feed your child to keep them healthy is only half the battle.

 As any parent knows, there is no guarantee that just because something is in front of them it will get eaten.

-So, as part of a New Year health and fitness campaign, we’ve collated all the latest research carried out by Loughborough University which is related to child nutrition in a bid to help you get the best out of your youngsters’ diets.
+So, as part of the 2018/19 Christmas and New Year campaign, we’ve collated all the latest research carried out by Loughborough University which is related to child nutrition in a bid to help you get the best out of your youngsters’ diets.

 Click on the links below to get more information about each of the topics: